eliranwong/OpenGNT/Glossary/Readme.md

 The 1st vertical column is order number.
-Each verse starts with a verse text of NET2, followed by lines on lines on words of OGNT, with features in the following format:
+Each verse starts with a verse text of NET2, followed by lines of OpenGNT words, with features in the following format:

 orderNumber	〔book｜chapter｜verse〕｛OpenGNTGloss｜NET2Words｝	〈orderNumber used in OpenGNT.csv｜mainWord of OGNT｜Tyndale House's gloss｜Tyndale House's extended Strong's numbers｜morphology〉